 - Carbohydrates: If you are switching to grain-free because you want lower carbs in your cat’s food, then make sure that the food you choose is low-carb.
 Opt for foods with more than 30% carbohydrate on a dry matter basis.

 - Protein: Grain-free or not, always check the protein amount and source.
 Don’t go for less than 35% protein on a dry matter basis.
 Also, besides animal-sourced protein, are there any plant-based sources of digestible protein?

 - Replacements: Which foods have been used to replace grains, and are these good for your cat?
 Do these replacements make up for the fiber, protein, and minerals that would otherwise have come from grains?

 Fortunately, I’ve considered all these points mentioned above and gathered some top-quality grain-free cat food options for you to choose from.

-I’ve done the math* and compared the contents of a variety of top-rated grain-free dry foods on a dry matter basis.
-I’ve compared their amounts of protein, fat, fiber, and carbs (which I’ve listed for each of them for you to see for yourself) and taken into account the other ingredients that are listed on their labels.
+I’ve done the math* and compared the contents of various top-rated grain-free dry foods on a dry matter basis.
+I’ve compared their amounts of protein, fat, fiber, and carbs (which I’ve listed for each of them for you to see for yourself) and considered the other ingredients listed on their labels.

 So, here are the top 5 grain-free dry cat foods that are actually high-protein, low-carb, and have a nutritious, well-balanced content.